Lucius D. Clay Jr.

 General Lucius DuBignon Clay Jr. (July 6, 1919 – February 7, 1994) was a United States military leader who held the positions of commander-in-chief of the North American Air Defense Command, the Continental Air Defense Command, the United States element of NORAD, and was also a commander of the United States Air Force's Aerospace Defense Command.
 His father, Lucius D. Clay Sr. and his brother, Frank Butner Clay, were also both generals, and his grandfather was Senator Alexander Stephens Clay of Georgia.

 Early life and education

 Clay was born in Alexandria, Virginia, in 1919, the son of then-2nd Lieutenant (later General) Lucius D. Clay Sr. He graduated from Western High School, Washington, D.C., in 1937, and from the United States Military Academy at West Point in 1942.
 He then entered flight training and received his pilot wings at Lubbock Field, Texas, in December 1942.
-He next attended B-26 Marauder transition school at Fort Worth and Del Rio, Texas, where he later became an instructor.
+He next attended Martin B-26 Marauder transition school at Fort Worth and Del Rio, Texas, where he later became an instructor.